-Teacher Staffing
+Staffing

-RDP teacher staffing levels are based upon enrollment projections.
-At full enrollment, Students in grades Kindergarten and Grade One will be in classes of 30 and 28, respectively.
-Grades Two through Five will have class sizes of 23.
+RS7RS7RS7 teacher staffing levels are based upon enrollment projections.
 In a traditional elementary school, if a teacher's homeroom class is receiving services from another teacher, the homeroom teacher does not instruct another class of students.
-Because RDP teachers are specialized in a subject area, they are able to teach more than one class of students each day, similar to middle and high school teachers.
+Because RS7 teachers are specialized in a subject area, they are able to teach more than one class of students each day, similar to middle and high school teachers.
 With four Kindergarten classes, one class will be in Learning Lab, two in Literacy and one in Math at any given time of the day.
 This allows Rocketship to hire three Kindergarten teachers whereas traditional elementary schools must hire four.